Euphorbia tithymaloides: Inflorescences

-Ring species

-In 2012, Cacho and Baum described the first example of a ring species in plants.
-They showed that Euphorbia tithymaloides has reproduced and evolved in a ring through Central America and the Caribbean, meeting in the Virgin Islands where they appear to be morphologically and ecologically distinct.

-Garden and house use
+Cultivation

 Euphorbia tithymaloides was introduced as a garden plant prior to 1688.
 The first record of it growing in a garden was in Amsterdam.
 It is primarily used as an outdoor garden border plant, but certain varieties do well indoors.
 Because of the plant's toxicity, gardeners are cautioned to wear goggles, gloves, long-sleeved shirts, and long pants.

 Propagation may be by seed or cutting.
 Cuttings should be made above a joint, be 5 to 6 in long, and planted in sandy, nutrient-rich soil and allowed to root before planting.
 Cuttings should be made in March – April or June – July, and from the middle or top of the main stem.
 Hummingbirds are attracted to the plant's flowers.
 Cabbage worms are particularly fond of the plant's leaves.

+It prefers soil that is sandy, well-drained, and nutrient-rich, particularly with higher concentrations of boron, copper, iron, manganese, molybdenum, and zinc.
+It is relatively intolerant of high soil salinity levels, but exhibits saline tolerance if well fertilized.
+The plant tends to be taller and have more biomass if it is well-watered.
+The plant requires a sunny area to grow in.
 Municipalities have planted Euphorbia tithymaloides in landfills, toxic waste sites, and along roadsides because it is one of the few plants which can thrive in these more difficult environments.